How Often Should You Schedule CCTV Drain Inspections?

 Italicized the company name.

-How often should CCTV drain inspections be scheduled?
+How often do CCTV drain inspections be scheduled?

-How long will an CCTV drain inspection last?
+How long does a CCTV drain inspection take?

 Additional Information